 Solar rebates and incentives

-While the cost of solar has declined significantly over the last decade, it is still a significant investment for home and business owners looking to lower their electricity bills.
-In order to encourage the greater adoption of solar, the federal government, state and local governments, and even some utilities offer incentives to help make solar more affordable and accessible.
-These incentives typically take the form of solar rebates, tax benefits and/or performance based incentives, and can reduce the cost you pay for solar from anywhere to 26 to 50 percent!
+While the cost of solar has declined significantly over the last decade, it’s still a sizable investment for home and business owners looking to lower their electric bills.
+In order to encourage the greater adoption of solar, the federal government, state and local governments, and even some utilities offer incentives to help make putting solar on your roof and powering your home with clean energy more affordable and accessible.
+These energy savings typically take the form of solar rebates, tax benefits, or performance-based incentives, and can reduce the cost you pay for solar from anywhere from 30 to 50 percent!